 How can I prevent sciatica from returning?

 Even after sciatica has been successfully treated, recurrence is possible.
-You can’t always prevent the problem from coming back, but taking the proper steps can significantly lower your personal risk.
+You can’t always prevent the problem from coming back, but taking the proper steps can significantly lower your personal risk after your sciatica treatment in Culver City and Van Nuys.
 Avoid sitting for long periods without a break, as this puts much pressure on the sciatic nerve and your lower back.
 Make sure you’re exercising regularly to keep your abdominal and back muscles as strong as possible.
 And if you smoke, drop the habit altogether; it can contribute to disc degeneration over time, contributing to sciatica and other back problems.

 Why Choose Spinatomy Spine & Disc Centers for Sciatica Treatment?